sudhamstarun/Producer-Consumer-Interaction/README.md

 ## How to run it ?

-First, compile the c file with the following command
+First, compile the c file with the following command:

 ```bash
 gcc thrwordcnt.c -o thrwordcnt
 ```
+Then run the executable with the following arguments:
 ```bash
 ./thrwordcnt [number of workers] [number of buffers] [target plaintext file] [keyword file]
 ```

-*Number of Workers* -> Number of child threads we want to engage *Number of Buffers* -> Size of the Task Pool
+*Number of Workers* -> Number of child threads we want to engage <br>
+*Number of Buffers* -> Size of the Task Pool <br>
-*Target Plain Text File* -> The file you want to count the word frequency in *Keyword File* -> The file in which the words you want to search are stored
+*Target Plain Text File* -> The file you want to count the word frequency in <br>
+*Keyword File* -> The file in which the words you want to search are stored <br>